NIAS Alumni Stay

 About an Alumni Stay

-A NIAS Alumni Stay includes accommodation and the use of a NIAS office during a 3-week visit in July or August.
+A NIAS Alumni Stay includes accommodation and the use of a NIAS office during a 2- or 3-week visit in July or August.
 NIAS and the NIAS Fellows Association (NFA) hope that these academic visits will provide an opportunity for former fellows to take their NIAS project a step further, to work on a grant proposal or explore a new project with colleagues.

 Former fellows can apply either as an individual or as the initiator of a group project.
 Alumni groups must be led by a NIAS alumnus and can consist of three to five members, the majority of which should be member of the NIAS Fellows Association.